 The legend of the Cumberland Hand stands as the ultimate cautionary tale from the wood-paneled rooms of the Portland Club.
-Dealt a hand of near-mathematical perfection, the Duke of Cumberland was baited into a staggering £20,000 wager, only to watch in horror as his opponents executed a flawless, pre-planned defense.
-This single moment of high-stakes deception proved that without rigid, codified laws, even a royal could be fleeced by a “sure thing.”
+Dealt a 33 point hand of near-mathematical perfection, the Duke of Cumberland was baited into a staggering £20,000 wager, only to watch in horror as his opponents took every trick.

 The £20,000 Trap: The Legend of the Cumberland Hand